Abel-alx-github/modernUiUx/README.md

 7. 🚀 [More](#more)

 ## <a name="introduction">🤖 Introduction</a>

 Brainwave - Modern UI/UX website, developed using React.js and Tailwind CSS, exemplifies modern UI/UX principles.
 Its sleek design, seamless animations, and overall user experience set a high standard, serving as a reference or inspiration for future modern applications or websites in general.

+If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
+It's a place where people help each other out.

 ## <a name="tech-stack">⚙️ Tech Stack</a>